stakira/OpenUtau/README.md

 - An efficient resampling engine interface.
 - Coorperate with other projects on resampling engine integration.
 - A OS X version, but only after Windows version is mature.
-- A Linux version, but not likely due to its small user base.

 # OpenUtau